hardbyte/qabot/README.md

 ## Intermediate steps and database queries

 Use the `-v` flag to see the intermediate steps and database queries.
-Sometimes it takes a long route to get to the answer, but it's interesting to see how it gets there.
+Sometimes it takes a long route to get to the answer, but it's often interesting to see how it gets there.

 ```
 qabot -f data/titanic.csv -q "how many passengers survived by gender?" -v